Find Your Future Here

 - The $50 application fee is non-refundable and may be paid online via credit card or by check.

-Students attending an on campus visit will receive a fee waiver.
+- Students attending an on campus visit will receive a fee waiver.
 We also accept the NACAC or College Board Fee Waivers as well as Fee Waiver requests made by your school counselor.

 Submit official transcripts from your high school and for any college work you may have completed while you were in high school.

 - If you earned a General Equivalency Diploma (GED), request that an official copy of your diploma and test scores be sent to Rider University’s Office of Admissions.

-International students should follow the special instructions for high school transcripts.
+- International students should follow the special instructions for high school transcripts.

 This letter should come from a school counselor or an individual who can describe your academic potential and personal characteristics.

 Have you already been accepted through our "Test Optional" program?
 If so, we strongly recommend that you send us your test scores.
 Your scores may be used for course placement, but will not affect your admission or scholarship.

+Rider does not require the optional essay/writing sections on the SAT or ACT.
 If you are not applying as a "Test Optional" applicant, submit scores for all tests taken: